Markomrnkvc/Image_recommender_Big_Data/README.md

 # Image Recommender

 ## Disclaimer
-To run the code you either need the exact Data we used  or need to run the whole pipeline on your own PC (which will take approximately 72h)
+To run the code you either need the exact Data we used or need to run the whole pipeline on your own PC (which can take a while depending on the amount of images you have) also you need to install pgAdmin4

 ## Overview